Albert0i/RU330/adt.md

 Data can be added in any order at any time.
 The order will be updated automatically.

-> A hybrid system of relational and non-relational components can compensate intrinsic shortcoming of the other.
+> A hybrid system of relational and non-relational components compensates intrinsic shortcoming of the other.

 #### III.
 Bibliography